digipost/signature-api-client-dotnet/_v1_0/1_setup.md

 The client library is available as a nuget package.
 The client library (and associated nuget package) is updated regularly as new functionality is added.

-<blockquote> The version number will be a good indicator, as a change in the major or minor version will have breaking changes. </blockquote>

 To install the nuget package, follow these steps in Visual Studio: